WILD ATLANTIC WAY

 From Buncrana to Dunree Head and Fort Dunree, constructed in 1798 by the English as a defensive measure against Napoleonic invasion.
 At the top of the Inishowen Peninsula is Ireland’s most northerly point, Malin Head.
 It is not just Ireland’s most northerly point, but also an area of great scenic beauty and of historical, scientific and ecological importance.
 The area is steeped in history and folklore.
 Continuing around the peninsula, you arrive at the pretty village of Culduff with its stone circle.
 Deep in the heart of County Donegal is Glenveagh National Park and is considered by many to be Ireland's finest national park.
 At the core of the park is the Glenveagh Estate, originally the home of the notorious landlord John George Adair, much despised for his eviction of Irish tenant farmers in the 1860s.

 Days 11: & 12 Galway City

-On route to Galway you will travel by Ireland’s most visited pilgrimage location, the Shrine at Knock.
+On route to Galway, you will travel by Ireland’s most visited pilgrimage location, the Shrine at Knock.
 Galway City, the ‘City of the Tribes’ also known as Ireland’s Cultural and festival capital.
-Galway and in particular, the Quays area of the city centre will enthrall you particularly in the evening time as it is famed for much of the very best traditional Irish music in the country.
+Galway and in particular, the Quays area of the city center will captivate you, particularly in the evening time as it is famed for much of the very best traditional Irish music in the country.
 Other sites in Galway include Ireland’s largest medieval parish church, the Collegiate Church of St Nicholas of Myra dating back to 1320.
 Christopher Columbus reputedly worshipped in this church in 1477.
 Also nearby are Galway Cathedral, the Spanish Arch and Eyre Square.
 If using Galway as a base will enable you to spend time in the Connemara Region as well as the Aran Islands.